50 Years Ago: ‘Selling England by the Pound’ Sets Genesis’ Path

 They did just that with the Oct.
-13 1973 arrival of Selling England by the Pound.
+13 1973, arrival of Selling England by the Pound.
 There's a slew of literary allusions here (T.S.
-Eliot in "The Cinema Show," Tolkein in "The Battle of Epping Forest"), but there's also the almost glam-rock propulsion of "I Know What I Like (In Your Wardrobe)."
+Eliot in "The Cinema Show," Tolkien in "The Battle of Epping Forest"), but there's also the almost glam-rock propulsion of "I Know What I Like (In Your Wardrobe)."

 Listen to Genesis Perform 'Firth of Fifth'

-All of this gives Selling England a layered complexity and an uncommon accessibility, even as it brings together all of the many disparate elements that made Genesis such a force.
-At least for the time being.
-Gabriel would be gone after the next studio project, then Hackett two albums later.
+All of this gives Selling England by the Pound a layered complexity and an uncommon accessibility, even as it brings together all of the many disparate elements that made Genesis such a force.
+At least for the time being: Gabriel would be gone after the next studio project, then Hackett two albums later.